ehrpg/qstar/docs/character.md

 **USED**{.hf} to sell for profits.

-Every character can only carry one singular unit of goods.
+Any character with a [Might](#might) value of 3 or higher is just strong enough to carry one singular unit of goods.
 Transporting more goods at a time requires vessels or some other type of storage.
 Trading goods that exceed this storage limit are lost.

 #### Influence